vrld/hump/README.md

 	Gamestate = require "hump.gamestate"

-A gamestate encapsulates independent data an behaviour into a single entity.
+A gamestate encapsulates independent data an behaviour in a single table.

 A typical game could consist of a menu-state, a level-state and a game-over-state.

 #### Example:

-	local menu = Gamestate.new()
+	local menu = {} -- previously: Gamestate.new()
-	local game = Gamestate.new()
+	local game = {}

 	function menu:draw()
 		love.graphics.print("Press Enter to continue", 10, 10)